zborffs/Delta/tools/README.md

 - Check to make sure both Lagrangian and Hamiltonian are constant throughout the simulation
   - each returns to zero at each simulation point, but non-zero through interpolation points.

-### Hamiltonian Mechanics
-- try using DASSL or Sundial Solver

 Matlab
 ------
 ### Spherical Pendulum Singularity